powebe/oTree/faq.md

 [here](https://groups.google.com/forum/#!forum/otree).
 There are several posts per day usually.

-#### Can I hire someone to program my experiment for me?

-Email chris@otree.org, and I can forward your request to a freelance programmer skilled with oTree.
+#### Are you available for consulting?

+Yes, I am available for workshops and programming projects.
+Contact chris@otree.org.

 #### How can I contribute to oTree?

 The simplest way to contribute is to use oTree yourself, and then send notes about your experience to chris@otree.org.
 You could tell us about your experience getting started and any issues you noticed, even if they are minor.
 Your feedback will help us to make fixes in the software or improve the documentation.

-If you are interested in contributing as a developer to oTree, send an email to chris@otree.org.

 #### Can I use oTree with Amazon Mechanical Turk?